unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   ![GameViewInBrowser](images/GameViewInBrowser.png)

-- If only the pose/animation are being edited, we recommend disabling **Sync Meshes** in MeshSyncServer component, which can make the performance lighter.

 # Caveats

-- When MeshSyncServer runs, it will automatically copy required MeshSync assets to *StreamingAssets/MeshSyncServerRoot*.
+- Necessary MeshSync assets are automatically created in *StreamingAssets/MeshSyncServerRoot*.
-  Please keep them as they are.
+  These files should be left as they are.

 - Although this package is designed to be used in the Editor, model syncing will still work in runtime as well, but not the animations.
-**For performance reasons, make sure that the syncing is not executed in the final build, unless it is required.**
+**For performance reasons, make sure that syncing is not executed in the final build, unless it is required.**

-- It is possible to use this package in Unity 2018 and earlier, but bear in mind that the maximum number of bones per vertex is 4 in these earlier versions of Unity.
-If the model is using too many bones, the model won't sync correctly.